 It’s about already being in that space and gradually feeling more comfortable about it over time.

 If you move to a new city, you’re not going to rely on a book to tell you how to organize your new life or where the nearest grocery store is before stepping foot in your new home environment.
 You learn these things by being there and letting the pieces fall into place over time.
 The person who reads about New York and the person who actually lives there have very different stories to tell about what is and isn’t important about actually living in New York.

 So, all moving metaphors aside, the point here is that getting good at advanced German is about spending time doing advanced things.
 If you’ve devoted some thought to your goals and you know what you’re into, then, by all means, spend time doing those things in German.

 Try reading the news, try watching TV, try browsing Wikipedia, try reading video game reviews or watching awesome YouTube videos.

-When you come across words or phrases you don’t know, throw them into Google.
+Outside of FluentU, when you come across words or phrases you don’t know, throw them into Google.
 You’d be surprised how often Germans don’t understand German and need to ask for help on the Internet.
 Reading explanations in German is great practice and really helps to clear the fog around unknown words and phrases, which brings me to my next point: monolingual dictionaries.